Symbolist painting: Scandinavian countries

 In Finland the leading figure was Akseli Gallen-Kallela, trained at the Helsinki School of Fine Arts and at the Parisian Académie Julian, where he was a student of Fernand Cormon.
 In the French capital he became acquainted with the work of Puvis de Chavannes and Jules Bastien-Lepage, who made a deep impression on him.
 Back in his homeland he developed a naturalistic style work based on the tradition and epic legends of Finnish folklore, such as the epic Kalevala.
 His style combined decorativism and expressiveness, with sharp contours and flat colors.

 A disciple of Gallen-Kallela was Hugo Simberg, who was also influenced by Böcklin and Burne-Jones.
 His work, populated by strange animals and evil spirits, focuses on death, which he often depicts performing everyday tasks such as tending a garden (The Garden of Death, 1896, Ateneumin Taidemuseum, Helsinki).

 Another Finnish artist was Magnus Enckell, who was influenced by Manet, Carrière and Puvis de Chavannes during a stay in Paris, as well as by Péladan and Édouard Schuré in the spiritual field.
 Later he traveled through Italy, Germany and Switzerland, where he was influenced by Böcklin.
 With the turn of the century he broke with symbolism.

 In Sweden, Ernst Abraham Josephson stood out.
 He began in academicist painting, but from 1881—perhaps due to psychic illness—his work moved into symbolism, generally of a mystical and somewhat paranoid bent.
 Settled in Brittany, he engaged in spiritualist practices in which he believed he communicated with the Swedish mystic Emanuel Swedenborg.
 He later lived in Stockholm retired from public life.
 He produced portraits, landscapes and paintings inspired by Norse legends and classical mythology, such as the paintings dedicated to the undines.
-His style is characterized by a highly contrasted chromaticism, which influenced Fauvism and expressionism.
+His style is characterized by a highly contrasted chromaticism, which influenced Fauvism and Expressionism.
 He was the leader of the secessionist movement Konstnärförbundet.

 Carl Fredrik Hill was initiated in impressionism after settling in Paris in 1873.
 However, in 1878 he was diagnosed with schizophrenia and, once back in his native country, his style took a great turn and his production—especially in drawing—focused on fantastic and hallucinatory visions, such as unreal landscapes, imaginary architectures, strange animals and apocalyptic visions.
 Almost unknown during his lifetime, an exhibition in Lund in 1911 revealed him as one of the most gifted Swedish artists of his time.

 It is also worth mentioning August Strindberg, a distinguished writer and playwright who also dabbled in painting.
-His early works were close to the schools of Düsseldorf and Barbizon School but, after a period of inactivity, between 1890-1895 and 1900-1907 he approached symbolism, with a subject matter often centered on the sea and a technique that preludes the tachism of the 1940s-1950s.
+His early works were close to the schools of Düsseldorf and Barbizon school but, after a period of inactivity, between 1890 and 1895 and 1900–1907 he approached symbolism, with a subject matter often centered on the sea and a technique that preludes the tachism of the 1940s–1950s.